abuyv/ctf.tf/CONTRIBUTING.md

 # Edit CTFs
 Add solutions or details to a CTF by just modifing the `.md` file in the `_ctfs` directory.

-Anywasy thanks for contributing :)
+Anyways thanks for contributing :)